apache/flink-statefun/docs/content/docs/sdk/java.md

 Stateful Functions treats state as a first class citizen and so all functions can easily define state that is automatically made fault tolerant by the runtime.
 State declaration is as simple as defining one or more `ValueSpec`'s describing your state values.
 Value specifications are defined with a unique (to the function) name and [type](#types).
-At runtime, functions can `get`, `set`, and `remove` state values scoped to the address of the current message.

 {{< hint info >}}
 All value specificiations must be earerly registered in the `StatefulFuctionSpec` when composing